 - Chill dough for at least 30 minutes.

-- Roll out the dough on a floured surface to your desired thickness.
+- Roll out dough on a floured surface to about ¼ inch thick.

-- Bake for 8-10 minutes or until edges are golden.
+- Bake for 8–10 minutes or until edges turn golden.

 - Cool on a rack before decorating.